 Makes 4 large servings.

-This soup packs more flavor than the original and uses only the minimal amount of cream, with a little bread and salad dinner is done in no time.
+This soup packs more flavor than the original and uses only the minimal amount of cream.

 As for the really good news, by the time my daughter left home she would eat pretty much anything I served her and I got to quit my short-order cook job.